 - India has a large rural-to-rural migration.
 A major part of this is female migration after marriage.

 - The number of rural to urban migration is about 14 crore, but unofficial figures put it much higher.
 Even 2017 Economic survey shows that the migrant population is in the country is 139 million.

-- Increasing intensity of natural disasters like floods, drought, cyclones, etc. and distress migration due to the rural agrarian crisis has also increased the number of migrants in India.
+- The increasing intensity of natural disasters like floods, drought, cyclones, etc. and distress migration due to the rural agrarian crisis has also increased the number of migrants in India.